mattjennings/mattjennings.io/posts/how-to-use-fathom-analytics-with-sveltekit/index.md

     })
   })

-  // track a page view when the page changes
+  // track a page view when the URL path changes
   $: $page.path, browser && Fathom.trackPageview()
 </script>